japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-JoinStateWatermarkPredicate.md

 A Catalyst `Expression`

-Used for the <<toString, textual representation>> and a <<spark-sql-streaming-StreamingSymmetricHashJoinHelper.md#getStateWatermarkPredicates, JoinStateWatermarkPredicates>> (for <<physical-operators/StreamingSymmetricHashJoinExec.md#, StreamingSymmetricHashJoinExec>> physical operator)
+Used for the <<toString, textual representation>> and a [JoinStateWatermarkPredicates](StreamingSymmetricHashJoinHelper.md#getStateWatermarkPredicates) (for [StreamingSymmetricHashJoinExec](physical-operators/StreamingSymmetricHashJoinExec.md) physical operator)

 |===